 Go Beyond…Philadelphia’s historic sites: Markets, mosaics, murals and micro-brews

-Luckily for us, our reader, online friend and former Philly local Don Faust left us well-informed and armed with ideas.
-His wife, freelance writer and travel blogger Chris Around the World, even has a really useful Philly Essential Guide iPhone app – so they know their stuff.
+Luckily for us, our reader, online friend and former Philly local Don Faust left us well-informed and armed with ideas for our visit to Philly.
+His wife, freelance writer and travel blogger Chris Grey Faust, even has a really useful Philly Essential Guide iPhone app – so they know their stuff.
 Don insisted we hit up the 9th Street Italian Market, the oldest and largest working market in the United States.
 We cut through Chinatown and headed there first, hoping to arrive before most the market closed at 5pm.

 We arrived as the sidewalks were rolling up, but we were in time to take in the smells of salty sausages, steaming hot pizzas, fresh herbs and the DiBruno Bros.
 House of Cheese.
 Continuing south along 9th Street, the Italian influence morphs into a Mexican one, and foodie staples like tomato sauce, pasta and basil transform into homemade salsa, fresh tortillas and green plantains, so we spent some time in this area of town, known as South of South (south of South street).